Home Automation

 Heat Control and Temperature Monitoring

 Most of our house is heated by an electric furnace located in the basement.
-I replaced the regular thermostat with a smart one that allows Home Assistant to see the temperature measured by the thermostat, and control the target temperature.
+A smart thermostat allows Home Assistant to see the temperature measured by the thermostat, and control the target temperature.
 I configured automations to turn down the heat at night, as well as on weekdays when there is nobody home (presence detection is done by monitoring people's mobile devices on the network).
 I also use smart thermometers to monitor the temperature in specific parts of the house.

 Universal Remote Control